jeffrschneider/BaseAgent/README.md

 - AgentMesh Interactions: Agents can ask the AgentMesh Ideator for ideas on how to improve from a feature perspective.
 -  to review their design and runtime, requesting improvements on their design and implmentation.

-## Agents are Structurally Aware
-- The agent is aware of its own code.
-We use a script to both analyze and compile the system.
-- The script sends the source files to the asynchrounous source-code-analysis service which:
-  - scans all of the agent code and identifies files that have changed
-  - creates a markdown description
-  - records the interfaces it offers to other parties: UI, API, sockets, sync vs async, streams, auth, etc.
-  - records source code info including programming language, lines of code, and approximate token count (for LLMs).
-  - records the the key architectural and design choices; the clouds, geo, etc), the key platforms it uses (DBs), specific libraries used, etc.
-- The script saves the results to temp files in the same directory, overwriting the previous version.
-- It can communicate none, some or all of its capabilities and structure to another party.
-These rules are defined in the "Communication Rules" section.

 ## The Agent Mesh Offers Services
 - Agents can chat with Agent Mesh services.
 To address the mesh, use terms like "Agent Mesh", "AgentMesh", "mesh", etc.
 - The services are described here: https://github.com/jeffrschneider/AgentMesh?tab=readme-ov-file#the-agent-mesh-offers-services